-- 13. By admissions requirements or entry criteria, we mean a minimum threshold of academic and English language achievement that all applicants should normally meet in order to be considered for admission to an academic programme. - 14.
-An admissions requirement is expressed both in terms of a qualification at a specific study level, and a specified grade or result to be achieved, and is communicated to the applicant in a Conditional Offer Letter.
+13. Admissions requirements or entry criteria are defined as the minimum threshold of academic and English language achievement that all applicants should meet to be considered for admission to an academic programme.

+- 14. An admissions requirement is expressed both in terms of a qualification at a specific study level, and a specified grade or result to be achieved, and is communicated to the applicant in a Conditional Offer Letter. - 15. .
+Minimum grade requirements vary between degree programmes.
+Please see the University website and programme pages for further details.